juliehoi/SpringOpt/README.md

 ## Overview

-This README provides information about the MATLAB script `alternating2.m` used for optimizing the stiffness in a multimodular system based on the simulation code above.
+This section provides information about the MATLAB script `alternating2.m` used for optimizing the stiffness in the system based on the simulation code above.
 The optimization algorithm uses the CVX toolbox for convex optimization in MATLAB.

 ## Prerequisites
 - CVX toolbox installed in MATLAB.
 You can download and install CVX from [http://cvxr.com/cvx/download/](http://cvxr.com/cvx/download/).